A topic from the subject of Inorganic Chemistry in Chemistry.

 Key Points

-• Ionic bonding involves the electrostatic attraction between positively charged metal ions and negatively charged nonmetal ions.
+• Ionic Bonding: Involves the electrostatic attraction between positively charged metal cations and negatively charged nonmetal anions.
+The electronegativity difference between the atoms is large.

-• Covalent bonding involves the sharing of electrons between atoms.
+• Covalent Bonding: Involves the sharing of electrons between atoms.
+The electronegativity difference between the atoms is small.

 Main Concepts

-Bonding in inorganic chemistry refers to the interactions between atoms, ions, and molecules to form chemical compounds.
-The type of bonding that occurs depends on the electronic structures of the atoms involved.
+Bonding in inorganic chemistry describes the interactions between atoms, ions, and molecules that lead to the formation of chemical compounds.
+The type of bonding present significantly influences the compound's physical and chemical properties.

 Experiment: Synthesis of Tetraamminecopper(II) Sulfate